 A new library is coming to Lakewood-Smokey Point

-The 2016-2015 Capital Facilities Plan identified that the growing Lakewood-Smokey Point community deserves better library services.
-Now, efforts are underway to open a Lakewood/Smokey Point Library in January 2018.
+The 2016-2025 Capital Facilities Plan identified that the growing Lakewood-Smokey Point community deserves better library services.
+Now, efforts are underway to open a Lakewood/Smokey Point Library on Jan.
+6, 2018.

 Sno-Isle Libraries has leased space at 3411 169th Place NE, close to the I-5 and Highway 531 interchange, just off Smokey Point Boulevard, next to Lowe's and Tractor Supply.
-When this full-service library opens, customers will be able to access all the materials and resources available at other the 22 community libraries across Snohomish and Island counties.
+When Lakewood/Smokey Point Library on Jan.
+6, 2018, customers will be able to access all the materials and resources available at the other 22 community libraries across Snohomish and Island counties.

 Where will the new library be located?